f5devcentral/f5-agility-labs-sslviz/docs/class5/module4/lab3.rst

 Defining a Service Chain
 ================================================================================

-With inspection services created, we will create a service chain that contains both of these in a specific order.

 .. note::
    Service chains and traffic policies are only deployed to a BIG-IP Next instance when associated to an application.